tibjkbit/tibjkbit.github.io/content/authors/admin/_index.md

     url: https://sme.bit.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Econometrics, Statistics and Data Science.

 # Interests to show in About widget
 interests: